scionproto-contrib/jpan/doc/Design.md

 public STUN server, resulting in a worst case of 4*TIMEOUT (default = 10ms) before giving up.
 In the best case the timeout is never reached, i.e. STUN detection may take less than 10ms.

+### Intra-AS communication

+For packets sent within an AS, cannot reliable use border router STUN (border routers may be in different subnets).
+The better and easier solution is to omit STUN detection.
+Instead, any client receiving a packet from inside the local AS should always respond to the **underlay** address instead of the SCION source address.
+This should always work, regardless of NAT or no NAT.

 ### Multipath, Multi-AS, AS-switching, ...

 Cases to consider: